Everybody wants that elusive “runner’s high” feeling. Of course, sometimes the journey of getting there is less than euphoric.

 - Just starting out?
-Try to run 8 to 15 miles per week.
+Try to run 8 to 15 kilometres per week.
 This significantly increases your aerobic capacity, and positively affects many of the coronary risk factors.

 - Accept the challenge!
 Everyone is an athlete.
 You just have to find your stride and go at your pace.
 Don’t try to match someone else when starting out – you’ll just get disheartened.